 This doesn’t mean that the owners or managers of the system (elites and professionals; the latter often ignored by dissidents, who are usually professionals themselves) are any less responsible.
 Difficult as it is for many people to accept, it is possible to criticise the activities of those in power while also accepting that they are relatively powerless, just as it is possible to condemn the cold, heartless hyper-wealthy, while also condemning the moronic, masochistic insanity of the masses, just as, finally, it is possible to accept that man-made activities might be responsible for global heating while also refusing to accept the solutions (and fear porn) the system proffers to deal with it.

 But, I’ll say it once more, and this time in bold — it doesn’t matter.
 Prove, beyond all doubt, that AGW is a myth, and we’re still doomed.
 Remove all our elites and professionals from power and organise an inoffensive, socialist, vegan paradise — or, if you prefer, an offensive, capitalist, meat-eating paradise — and nothing will or can change.
 Replace all our plastics and cars and engines and copper wires with some kind of magical leaf, and we’re still ruined.
 We are guaranteed to self-destruct while the inhuman, unnatural technocratic system (and the ego it feeds from) rules us.
-It’s almost impossible for socialists and capitalists to accept this, because the former want to manage (or write thrilling opinion pieces about) the system and the latter want to own it, and they’re all addicted to it, but it’s the truth, and as it is the truth, although I enjoy thinking about it, and even presenting a case for it, I don’t need to convince anyone of it, because, sooner or later, it the truth becomes impossible to ignore.
+It’s almost impossible for socialists and capitalists to accept this, because the former want to manage (or write thrilling opinion pieces about) the system and the latter want to own it, and they’re all addicted to it, but it’s the truth, and as it is the truth, although I enjoy thinking about it, and even presenting a case for it, I don’t need to convince anyone of it, and neither do you, because, sooner or later, the truth becomes impossible to ignore.